 - Inflammation around the laceration or stitches

-Visit one of the five Midwest Express Clinic locations if you have suffered a laceration.
+Visit one of our Midwest Express Clinic urgent care locations today if you have suffered a laceration.